alexandrebenkendorf/docs/Node.md

 ### Automatic change

-Create `.nvmrc` file on root folder of your app to allow automatically node version change using
+Create `.nvmrc` file on root folder of your app to allow automatically node version change using.

+Open the terminal on your root app folder

+#### Using current node version

+Run

 ```
 node -v > .nvmrc
 ```

+#### Create a file manually

-Or create a `.nvmrc` file with the version you want i.g.:
+Create a `.nvmrc` file with the version you want i.g.:

 ```
 v12.22.8